google/applied-machine-learning-intensive/acs/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

    (Predicted Median Debt of Graduates) = 0.209 \* (Average Net Tuition) +
    19043

-1. For every dollar that median debt increases by, average net tuition increases by .209 dollars.
+   - For every dollar that median debt increases by, average net tuition increases by .209 dollars.

+     - Incorrect

-2. For every dollar that average net tuition increases by, median debt increases by 20.9%.
+   - For every dollar that average net tuition increases by, median debt increases by 20.9%.

+     + Correct

-3. For every dollar that median debt increases by, average net tuition increases by 20.9%.
+   - For every dollar that median debt increases by, average net tuition increases by 20.9%.

+     - Incorrect

-4. For every dollar that average net tuition increases by, median debt increases by .209 dollars.
+   - For every dollar that average net tuition increases by, median debt increases by .209 dollars.

+     + Correct